Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

 39. How can the risk of lung cancer be reduced?

-It decreases after smoking cessation; measurable difference at 5 years; 80-90% reduction after 15 years.
-Those who smoke more than 15 cigarettes/day, cutting that amount in half reduces the risk by 25%.
+It decreases after smoking cessation; measurable difference at 5 years; and an 80-90% reduction after 15 years.
+For those who smoke more than 15 cigarettes/day, cutting that amount in half reduces the risk by 25%.

 40. Who is at high risk for lung cancer?

-People age 55-74 and those with more than 30 pack year history smoking are at the greatest risk for lung cancer.
+People aged 55-74 and those with more than 30 pack-year history of smoking are at the greatest risk for lung cancer.

-41. What is the screening recommendations for the high-risk population?
+41. What are the screening recommendations for the high-risk population?

 Baseline low-dose CT (LDCT) scan; annual LDCT at least x 2 years.

-42. What is the routine screening recommendations for high and low-risk groups?
+42. What are the routine screening recommendations for high and low-risk groups?

 Routine screening is not recommended.